ilpropheta/ilpropheta.github.io/README.md

 # TL;DR -- in a nutshell

-I am a 10+ years experienced Computer Engineer from Rome, specialized in C++ software development.
+I am a 10+ years experienced Computer Engineer from Rome, specialized in **C++ software development**.
-Since the end of 2019, I have worked at [Tetra Pak](http://tetrapak.com/), pioneering AI software engineering and building applications for real-time automatic quality checks on the production line.
-Previously, from 2011 to 2019, I served the [Ferrari F1 Racing Team (Scuderia Ferrari)](https://formula1.ferrari.com/en/) as a Software Engineer and C++ Specialist, working on mission-critical internal products and APIs.
-Behind the scenes, I define myself a "Community Hacker" since I have created from scratch and led a few tech communities.
+Since the end of **2019**, I have worked at [Tetra Pak](http://tetrapak.com/), pioneering AI software engineering and building applications for real-time automatic quality checks on the production line.
+Previously, **from 2011 to 2019**, I served the [Ferrari F1 Racing Team (Scuderia Ferrari)](https://formula1.ferrari.com/en/) as a Software Engineer and C++ Specialist, working on mission-critical internal products and APIs.

-Apart from private life, I am committed to community activities summarized here below:
+Behind the scenes, I define myself a "Community Hacker":

 - in 2013, I founded [++it, the Italian C++ Community](https://italiancpp.org/), or the C++ landmark in Italy, one of the most active non-profit C++ community on the planet, with 400+ Slack users, 200+ attendees at on-site events, and a newsletter targeting 1500+ people.
 The community hosts a local meetup every month in Modena (hosting 20-25 people), and also two international conferences every year;

 - in 2016, I created [Coding Gym](#coding-gym), a programming laboratory format open to any language.
 Started by me in Modena, it's now active in some other cities ran by other amazing people.
 Every month we organize a moderated and inclusive session hosting 25-30 people who work in pair and collaboratively share ideas and solutions;

+- in 2020, I co-founded [ML Modena](https://mlmodena.it/), the first (and currently unique) community about Artificial Intelligence in the Modena area.
+Every month we organize a meetup hosting 25-30 people;

+Also, I am involved in some other community activities:

 - I have been an **editor** of [isocpp.org](http://isocpp.org/) since 2014.
 I help moderate the International C++ online community;